-We encourage all able-bodied neighbors to come out for our annual spring clean-up at Fiesta Park on Saturday, April 7, at 10 a.m.
-We make great use of this facility for all our events, and it is a treasure to have in the neighborhood.
+We encourage all able-bodied neighbors to join us at Fiesta Park for our annual spring clean-up April 6.
+We make great use of the park and facilities for all our events, and it is a treasure to have in the neighborhood.
 The clean-up coincides with the town’s spring clean-up weekend with free bulk pickup April 6-7.
 Get those big items that are too difficult to haul away and kick them to the curb!

 Hope to see you all soon!